Reviewing and reporting use of STAR funding

 Description: to flag a student, administrators should tick the Student has participated in a STAR funded course in the current year box.

-Schools are expected to manage and monitor the use of STAR funding for audit purposes and for reporting to the board of trustees.
+Schools are expected to manage and monitor the use of STAR funding for audit purposes and for reporting to the board.

 The report to the board should: